erharishsh/erharishsh.github.io/tools.md

  **2. apksigner** is used to sign the apk.You can get more details about apk signing [here](www.google.com).

- **3. zipalign** is used to align the data into a archive file i.e. APK in android.It also optimize the APK file.More details about the process is [here](www.google.com).
+ **3. zipalign** is used to align the data into a archive file i.e. APK in android.This helps to optimize the APK to take less memory.More details about the process is [here](www.google.com).

+### 3. Platform tools:
+These tools can be found in "<your_android_sdk>/platform-tools/" folder.As the name signifies these tools are updated for every new version of android platform to support new features.Few of the major tools are as follows: